 This design pattern is not always wrong, but must be used sparingly.
-The pattern can work when implemented as a sort of progressive disclosure model where a view first presents data in a simplified form, but more detail about each item can be shown if desired.
-For example, the Colors KCM has a "basic" grid view of all the installed color schemes, but each color scheme can be edited in another window--the "advanced" view.
+The pattern can work when implemented as a sort of progressive disclosure model where a view first presents data in a simplified form, but more detail about each item can be shown on a sub-page, separate window, or a collapsed view.
+For example, the Colors KCM has a "basic" accent color feature and a grid view of all the installed color schemes, but each color scheme can be fully edited in a separate window, by clicking "Edit" on it -- the "advanced" view.

 However the basic/advanced paradigm does not work for grouping and separating features, especially when explicitly using the terms "basic" and "advanced" in the user interface.
 The problem is that different users have different needs, and what one user considers advanced will be considered basic to another user.
 Also, even "basic" users may very occasionally have a need to use or configure "advanced" features.
 Users who doubt their technical prowess will fear entering the advanced view, while users of great ego will find the basic view insulting even if it meets their needs better than the advanced view.

 It is often suggested that Plasma should have a first-run wizard shown on boot that asks the user to choose their preferences: light vs dark theme, traditional task manager vs dock, and so forth.
 See for example https://bugs.kde.org/show_bug.cgi?id=211144.